 The operation buttons are also identical to the HERO 9 Black, a side mode and power button, and a top-mounted record button, both rubberised and glove-compatible thanks to nice big surfaces.
 There is one major change to the exterior though: the removable main lens cover might be visually identical to the HERO 9 Black's, but the HERO 10 Black operates very differently.

 The HERO 10 Black lens cover is equipped with hydrophobic, water-shedding glass and is more scratch-resistant with reduced ghosting, according to GoPro, and in testing this is particularly noticeable.
 Fingermarks can just be swiped away with another finger, and water beads up and runs off, rather than smearing.
-Finally, lens licking is no longer a thing – fortunate in many less savory situations.
+Finally, lens licking is no longer a thing – fortunate in many less hygienic situations.